 Pros

-Able to take a variety of tours including sunset, sunrise, and mid-day tours.
+– Able to take various tours, including sunset, sunrise, and mid-day tours.

 Cons

-Will not be able to see Atacama Desert on this trip.
+– Will not be able to see the Atacama Desert on this trip.

-If you want to skip Chile altogether in order to have more time exploring Bolivia, another tour option is to take the 3-day tour but instead of ending in Atacama Desert, the last day will be devoted to your return trip to Uyuni.
+If you want to skip Chile altogether to have more time exploring Bolivia, another tour option is to take the 3-day tour, but instead of ending in the Atacama Desert, the last day will be devoted to your return trip to Uyuni.

-Out of the 6 people who took my tour, I was surprisingly the only one who proceeded to Atacama.
-The other 5 returned to Uyuni.
+Surprisingly, I was the only one of the six who took my tour who went to Atacama.
+The other five returned to Uyuni.

 The 5 essentials tips you need to know before your trip to salar de uyuni